 13. Mini-King Cakes – The Mardi Gras King Cake of New Orleans comes in a number of styles.
 The most traditional style is a ring of twisted cinnamon roll dough topped with icing.
 Then, it is decorated with purple, green, and gold sugar or sprinkles.
 As an added treat, the King Cake may be filled with cream cheese.
 Whatever the filling, the King Cake is a traditional staple of the Mardi Gras Season.

 14. Pasta Jambalaya – Jambalaya is a classic New Orleans dish that has its roots in both French and Spanish settlers.
-Traditionally, jambalaya is made with some sort of sausage, along with some other meat and/or seafood.
+Traditionally, jambalaya is made with sausage, along with some other meat and/or seafood.
 It includes the holy trinity of onion, celery, and green bell pepper, along with spicy seasonings and rice.
 Pasta Jambalaya replaces the rice with pasta to create an unforgettable meal!

-17. Oysters Rockefeller – Oysters are for lovers and Oysters Rockefeller from Grits and Pinecones is a recipe for romance for an intimate Mardi Gras Dinner!
+17. Oysters Rockefeller – Oysters are for lovers, and Oysters Rockefeller from Grits and Pinecones is a recipe for romance, for an intimate Mardi Gras Dinner.
 These little jewels are a delicious and nutritious way to enjoy nature’s bounty and a sweet way to say “laissez les bon temps rouler!”

-18. Cajun “Fried” Turkey without the Fry – There’s a widespread view that in the South, we’ll eat anything that’s fried, and fried turkey is no exception!
+18. Cajun “Fried” Turkey without the Fry – There’s a widespread view that in the South, we’ll eat anything that’s fried, and fried turkey is no exception.
 Although fried turkey is not necessarily confined to the South, it’s origins are very Southern – the heart of Cajun country in Louisiana to be exact.
 What if you could achieve the crisp and crunchy outside, and moist and flavorful inside that is characteristic of a fried turkey without all of the oil that accompanies it?
 Now you can!

 20. New Orleans Pralines – New Orleans pralines are different from their European ancestor in that the New Orleans variety uses pecans rather than almonds, and includes cream.
-Pecans were used because they were, and still are plentiful.
+Pecans were used because they were, and still are, plentiful.
 Cream was introduced as a thickener.
 Thus, the New Orleans pralines have a creamy consistence and are similar to fudge.
-They are generally made by cooking sugar, butter, cream, and pecans over a medium-high heat until the mixture reaches the soft ball stage. and are generally dropped by spoonfuls onto wax paper and left to cool.
+They are generally made by cooking sugar, butter, cream, and pecans over a medium-high heat until the mixture reaches the soft ball stage.
+And are generally dropped by spoonfuls onto wax paper and left to cool.
 No Mardi Gras celebration would be complete without this delicious confection!